Catallactic/catallactic-site/docs/whitepaper.md

 ### 11.3.
 CryptoCommodity Stabilization

 Once the value has been captured by the CC, the stabilization mechanism needs to maintain this value to enable further currency services.

 This stabilization mechanism can be run as an separated process or can be attached to the buy/sell orders themselves.
 Attaching the stabilization mechanism to buy/sell orders provides a smoother price changes but increases the transactions gas.
-Conversely, running an standalone stabilization mechanism, would create a saw line price profile but is cheaper in gas for the user.
+Conversely, running an standalone stabilization mechanism, would create a sawtooth pattern in the price profile but is cheaper in gas for the user.
 A CC should provide both options and let the issuer to configure depending on the gas fees of the network where the CC is deployed.

 The scenarios will be described in the next sections.